Constellation Selection and Power Control for OFDM-based ISAC: From Theory to Prototype: System Model

 Communication-centric ISAC entails a communication performance guarantee while maximising sensing performance.
 Since the optimization ultimately targets sidelobe suppression rather than the performance of any specific target, the formulation does not depend on individual target characteristics.
 We jointly optimize constellation selection and power allocation over $N$ subcarriers to maximize sensing performance while guaranteeing communication requirements:

-where $\mathsf{SINR}_s({\bm{\chi}},\mathbf P)\in\{\mathrm{SINR}_q^{\mathrm{MF}},\,\mathrm{SNR}_q^{\mathrm{RF}}\}$ denotes the output SINR after sensing receive filtering. {{Here, (\ref{P1:rate}) and (\ref{P1:ber}) respectively represent communication spectral efficiency constraint and communication BER constraint. (\ref{P1:power}) ensures the total power constraint of all subcarriers.
-The resulting mixed-integer nonlinear programming (MINLP) problem explicitly captures the sensing-communication tradeoff, as the choice of constellation and power on each subcarrier jointly affects both the communication rate and the sensing SINR of MF (SNR of RF) through the fourth-order moment $\mu_{4,n}$ (the inverse second moment $\nu_{-2,n}$) and the BER expression. }}
+where $\Gamma_s({\bm{\chi}},\mathbf P)\in\{\mathrm{SINR}_q^{\mathrm{MF}},\,\mathrm{SNR}_q^{\mathrm{RF}}\}$ denotes the output SINR after sensing receive filtering.
+Here, (\ref{P1:rate}) and (\ref{P1:ber}) respectively represent communication spectral efficiency constraint and communication BER constraint. (\ref{P1:power}) ensures the total power constraint of all subcarriers. {{Constraint \eqref{P1:select} is a one-hot assignment constraint, which ensures that each subcarrier can select one and only one constellation from the candidate set.}}\footnote{{It is noted that the present communication-centric formulation assumes that all subcarriers are active.
+For any selected constellation on an active subcarrier, the BER constraint induces a strictly positive power lower bound.
+Therefore, zero-power active-subcarrier allocation is not considered in this work and is left as a possible extension for future study.}} The resulting mixed-integer nonlinear programming (MINLP) problem explicitly captures the sensing-communication tradeoff, as the choice of constellation and power on each subcarrier jointly affects both the communication rate and the sensing SINR of MF (SNR of RF) through the fourth-order moment $\mu_{4,n}$ (the inverse second moment $\nu_{-2,n}$) and the BER expression.

+\begin{remark} {{The adopted post-filter SINR/SNR in (P1) is a receiver-output-level sensing-quality metric, rather than an estimator-specific or detection-specific objective.
+It can serve as a fundamental surrogate for multiple sensing tasks, since improved output SINR is generally associated with lower range estimation error and higher detection probability under standard estimation and detection settings.}} \end{remark}